 - 1. Study and understand the implications of the regulatory framework before any business model negotiations are started.
 The possible DTTB/MTV business models are largely determined by the regulatory framework (see section 2.2 of these guidelines) and the assignment procedure (see section 2.5); - 2.
 Consider and evaluate the provided factors (see paragraph 2.4.1) for adopting a FTA business model.
-Although for DTTB services the FTA model seems to be the 'default' model, in some markets the FTA model might not work;
+Although for DTTB services the FTA model seems to be the 'default' model, in some markets the FTA model might not work; - 3.
+Keep all options open for selecting a business model for MTV services.
+Although the paytv model seems to be adopted in many countries43, the challenge for MTV services is to

-43 Revenue sharing models are also possible.
+Revenue sharing models are also possible.
 Under such an agreement the DTTB/MTV network provider is paid on the basis of the number of MTV/DTTB subscribers (for example a fixed amount per subscriber).
 As a variant on this variable model, the DTTB/MTV Service Provider and the DTTB/MTV network provider can agree a fixed monthly fee which is topped-up with a fee per subscriber.
 In such models the DTTB/MTV network provider should really have a say in the DTTB/MTV service provisioning.

-44 See EBU Strategic Information Service, 'Mobile broadcast television in Europe', January 2008, p41.
+42 See EBU Strategic Information Service, 'Mobile broadcast television in Europe', January 2008, p41.